Princess Margaret, Countess of Snowdon: The Margaret Set

-Favoured haunts of the Margaret Set were The 400 Club, the Café de Paris and the Mirabelle restaurant.
-Anticipation of an engagement or romance between Margaret and a member of her set were often reported.
-In 1948, international news grew that her engagement to the Marquess of Blandford would be announced on her 18th birthday.
-Similar speculation moved to the Hon.
-Peter Ward, then Billy Wallace and others.
-The set also mixed with celebrities, including Danny Kaye, whom she met after watching him perform at the London Palladium in February 1948.
-He was soon accepted by the royal social circle.
-In July 1949, at a fancy dress ball at the US ambassador's residence, Margaret performed the can-can on stage, accompanied by Douglas and ten other costumed girls.
-A press frenzy ensued, with Kaye denying he had taught Margaret the dance.
-Press interest could be intrusive.
-During a private visit to Paris in 1951, Margaret and Prince Nicholas of Yugoslavia were followed into a nightclub by a paparazzo who took photographs of them until British detectives physically removed him from the club.
+Favoured haunts of the Margaret Set were The 400 Club, the Café de Paris, and the Mirabelle restaurant.
+Anticipation of an engagement or romance between Margaret and a member of her circle was often reported.
+In 1948, international speculation suggested that her engagement to the Marquess of Blandford would be announced on her 18th birthday.
+Similar rumours later focused on the Hon.
+Peter Ward, then Billy Wallace, and others.
+The set also mixed with celebrities, including Danny Kaye, whom Margaret met after watching him perform at the London Palladium in February 1948; he was soon accepted by the royal social circle.
+In July 1949, at a fancy-dress ball at the US ambassador's residence, Margaret performed the can-can on stage, accompanied by Douglas and 10 other costumed girls.
+A press frenzy followed, with Kaye denying that he had taught Margaret the dance.
+Press interest could be intrusive: during a private visit to Paris in 1951, Margaret and Prince Nicholas of Yugoslavia were followed into a nightclub by a paparazzo who photographed them until British detectives physically removed him.

-In 1952, although Margaret attended parties and debutante balls with friends such as Douglas and Mark Bonham Carter, the set were seen infrequently together.
-They regrouped in time for Coronation season social functions.
-In May 1953, Margaret met singer Eddie Fisher when he performed at the Red, White and Blue Ball.
-She asked him to her table and he was "invited to all sorts of parties".
-Margaret fell out with him in 1957, but years later, Fisher still claimed the night he was introduced to her was the greatest thrill of his lifetime.
-In June 1954, the Set performed the Edgar Wallace play The Frog at the Scala Theatre.
-It was organised by Margaret's close friend Judy Montagu with Margaret as assistant director.
-It drew praise for raising £10,500 for charity, but criticism for incompetent performances.
-By the mid-1950s, although still seen at fashionable nightspots and theatre premieres, the set was depleted by its members getting married.
-As she reached her late twenties unmarried, the press increasingly turned from predicting whom she might marry to suspecting she would remain a spinster.
+In 1952, although Margaret attended parties and debutante balls with friends such as Douglas and Mark Bonham Carter, the set were seen together less frequently.
+They regrouped for Coronation‑season social events.
+In May 1953, Margaret met singer Eddie Fisher when he performed at the Red, White, and Blue Ball; she invited him to her table and he was "invited to all sorts of parties".
+Margaret fell out with him in 1957, but Fisher later claimed that the night he met her was the greatest thrill of his life.
+In June 1954, the set performed the Edgar Wallace play The Frog at the Scala Theatre.
+Organised by Margaret's close friend Judy Montagu with Margaret as assistant director, it was praised for raising £10,500 for charity but criticised for its amateur performances.
+By the mid‑1950s, although still seen at fashionable nightspots and theatre premieres, the set had dwindled as its members married.
+As Margaret reached her late twenties unmarried, the press increasingly shifted from predicting whom she might marry to speculating that she might remain a spinster.